OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 1
 ### Activity
-Implement a program where each software development team will have a team member that will be considered a "Security Champion" who will be the liaise on between Information Security and developers.
+Implement a program where each software development team will have a team member that will be considered a "Security Champion" who will be the liaiseon between Information Security and developers.
 Depending on the size and structure of the team the "Security Champion" may be a software developer, tester, or a product manager.
 The position should have a set number of hours allocated each week for Information Security related activities and participate in periodic briefings intended to increase awareness and expertise in different security disciplines.
-Furthermore, it may be beneficial to provide "Security Champions" with additional training, thus helping to develop these roles as Information Security subject-matter experts.
+Furthermore, it may be beneficial to provide "Security Champions" with additional training, thus helping to develop these roles as Software Security subject-matter experts.

 Different company cultures may necessitate customizing the approach to creating and supporting "Security Champions."
 Irrespective of these differences, organizations should always strive to ensure the position can increase effectiveness and efficiency of improving application security and compliance while strengthening the relationship between various teams and Information Security.
 To help achieve these objectives, "Security Champions" should be tasked to assist with researching, verifying, and prioritizing security and compliance related software defects.
 Additionally, they should be involved in all Risk Assessments, Threat Assessments, and Architectural Reviews to help identify opportunities to remediate several security defects by making the overall architecture of the application more resilient and reducing the attack threat surface.